maxpearl/python-mirror/README.md

-# Docker Container to mirror websites using pyhon_mirror
+# Docker Container to mirror websites using python_mirror

 This container is designed to provide a mirror of a specific site.